DrFL3x/JOS/README.md

-## + Primitive operating system implementation in C.
+## +Primitive operating system implementation in C.

  JOS is designed for ARM 32bit architecture and was developed in QEMU emulator for educational purposes.